-Honey, you’re home: Why House, a friendly, relaxed Sri Lankan villa set in lush tropical gardens, is all yours to play with (and little ones will love it, too).
-When it comes to sleeping quarters, you can pick from the family-friendly rooms in the Main House and the Garden House, or the private cabanas, perfect for canoodling couples.
-This hotel’s considerable charms include a vast, T-shaped swimming pool; a yoga shala and massage pavilion; delicious dining and those green, serene grounds.
+Honey, you’re home – at Why House, that is.
+This relaxed, friendly Sri Lankan villa set in three-acre tropical gardens is all yours to play with (and little ones will love it, too).
+Bed down in the family-friendly Main House or Garden House, or opt for the private cabanas – perfect for canoodling couples.
+Wherever you sleep, make the most of the hotel’s extensive lures: a vast, T-shaped swimming pool; a yoga shala and massage pavilion; delicious dining and those green, serene grounds.
 Henrietta and her sausage dog Jelly are the custodians of this tropical Eden.
-Galle Fort is just a 15-minute drive, if you can tear yourselves away...
+If you can tear yourselves away, Galle Fort is just a 15-minute drive...

 Get this when you book through us:

 A tuk-tuk and driver at your disposal for five hours, or a day's babysitting

 11am; earliest check-in, 2pm.
 Both are flexible, subject to availability.

 Double rooms from £82.84 ($108), including tax at 19.43 per cent.
 Please note the hotel charges an additional service charge of 10% per booking on check-out.